 Twitter is the main hub on which the theatre, film, and television industries are based.
 The majority of agents, casting directors, scriptwriters, producers, actors, and directors post about their work on Twitter.

-Firstly this is a great way to get to know how the people you would like to work with work, think, and feel about certain things.
+Firstly, this is a great way to get to know how the people you would like to work with operate, think, and feel about certain things.
 It can be a great way to figure out which people are your kind of people, and who you might like to work with in the future.

 This is also a great platform for promoting yourself.
 Here you can post yourself doing monologues for others to see, which is a great way of allowing others to see your talent.